 For the second cycle of reporting, Transitional Measures under Article 13 do not apply.
 Under Article 13(1), MS were given the option not to undertake a preliminary flood risk assessment referred to in Article 4 for those river basins, sub-basins or coastal areas where they have either: a) already undertaken a risk assessment to conclude, before 22 December 2010, that a potential significant flood risk exists or might be considered likely to occur leading to the identification of an area of potentially significant flood risk (APSFR, under Article 5), or; b) decided, before December 2010, to prepare flood hazard and flood risk maps and to establish flood risk management plans in accordance with the relevant provisions of the Directive.
 As part of the reporting for the second cycle onwards, the PFRA, or the assessment and decisions referred to in Article 13(1), are required to be reviewed and if necessary, updated by 22 December 2018 (as per the provisions of the Directive) and every six years thereafter.

 The core of the requirements of Article 4 is to use information on past significant floods as the basis for identifying where floods may occur in the future.
 To avoid increasing the administrative costs in relation to reporting, but still gathering sufficient information to enable the Commission to check compliance with the preliminary flood risk assessment, basic information and geographic location, which either identifies a spatial position (x/y coordinates, name of locality) or identifies the river basins, sub-basins, stretch of coastal area and other areas where past floods have occurred, should be provided.
 As already foreseen in the first reporting guidance (p.
 30), more detailed information should however be provided for floods that occur in the future during subsequent implementation cycles, and which will be considered as past floods for the review of those cycles.
-For this reason it is required that MS adhere to the requirements of Article 4 for floods occurring from January 2011 onwards.
-Re-reporting on previous (colloquially referred to as "historic") floods under Article 4 is, unless the MS wishes to do so, is not required.
+For this reason it is required that MS adhere to the requirements of Article 4 for floods occurring after 22nd December 2011 onwards.
+Re-reporting on previous (colloquially referred to as "historic") floods under Article 4 is, unless the MS wishes to do so, not required.

 Article 4.2 (d) of the Floods Directive requires that the impacts of climate change and long-term developments on the occurrence of floods should be considered in the Preliminary Flood Risk Assessment, depending on the specific needs of the Member States.
 Early consideration of climate change and long-term developments will ensure that areas identified as being at significant flood risk, and hence where flood maps and flood management plans are focused, reflects future flood risk resulting from climate change or other long-term developments.